mdn/content/files/en-us/web/css/white-space-collapse/index.md

 ### Values

 - `collapse`
-  - : Sequences of white space are [collapsed](#collapsing_of_white_space).
+  - : White space sequences are [collapsed](#collapsing_of_white_space).
 - `discard`
-  - : All white space in the element is removed.
+  - : All white space in the element is discarded.
 - `preserve`
-  - : Sequences of white space and line break characters (such as line feeds) are preserved.
+  - : White space sequences and sgement break characters (characters that cause text to break onto new lines, such as line feeds) are preserved.
 - `preserve-breaks`
-  - : Sequences of white space are collapsed, while line break characters (such as line feeds) are preserved.
+  - : White space sequences are collapsed, while segment break characters (such as line feeds) are preserved.
 - `preserve-spaces`
-  - : Sequences of white space are preserved, while tabs and line break characters (such as line feeds) are converted to spaces.
+  - : White space sequences are preserved, while tabs and segment break characters (such as line feeds) are converted to spaces.
 - `break-spaces`
   - : The behavior is identical to that of `preserve`, except that:
     - Any sequence of preserved white space always takes up space, including at the end of the line.